2018-19 Course Catalog

 ECON 337 – Economics of State and Local Governments

-Economic functions and financing of state and local governments in theory and practice; costs and demands for local public services; role of government finance in urban and regional growth.
-Prerequisites: 281, 310-1,2.
+Economic functions and financing of state and local governments in theory and practice, costs and demands for local public services, and the role of government finance in urban and regional growth.
+Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2.

 ECON 339 – Labor Economics

 The theory and empirical analysis of employment relationships.
 Topics include: decision to participate in the labor market, tradeoff between labor and leisure, demand for labor by firms, matching of workers and jobs, role and effect of trade unions, minimum wage legislation, labor mobility, and human capital acquisition, Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2, ECON 311-0.

 ECON 340 – Economics of the Family

 Application of microeconomic theory to the analysis of family issues.
 Topics include: marriage, cohabitation, decision to have children, divorce, credit and insurance, legacies, bargaining within the household, and division of household labor.
 Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2.